 ASCO Trinidad Ltd.

 Trinidad is considered to be a mature geological area that has been producing oil for more than 100 years.
-With the advent and growth of the domestic LNG production industry in the 1990s, the country has since produced more gas than oil in energy equivalent terms.
+With the advent of the growth of the domestic LNG production capacity industry in 1990s, the country has since produced more gas than oil in energy equivalent terms.